“Wat is dat?” asked my girlfriend’s three year old niece as she pointed to the image of a brightly coloured sheep.

 “En dit is een varken.”

-This is how I ended up being taught Dutch by a three year old.
+This is how I ended up learning Dutch from a three year old Dutch child.